-The advice from our experts is to take the road less travelled, or the piste less skied, in order to maximise time on the slopes.
+The advice from our experts is to take the the piste less skied in order to maximise time on the slopes.
 We have put together our top recommendations for alternative ski resorts where great conditions, empty slopes and small lift queues are guaranteed.

 WHY GO?
 A truly hidden gem with plenty of powder

-There’s something for skiers of all abilities in the little known village of Warth, thought to be the snowiest resort in the Alps with an annual average of 11 metres of snow on its upper slopes; more than double that of Val d’Isère.
+There’s something for skiers of all abilities in the little known village of Warth, thought to be the snowiest resort in the Alps.
 There are plenty of slopes suitable for beginners and intermediates, whilst advanced skiers and snowboarders will enjoy exploring the off-piste terrain.
 Over recent years, the village has become linked with the nearby glitzy Lech-Zürs ski area and resorts, opening up a further 180km of pistes.
 The quiet, family-friendly village is very small, with a steepled church at its centre.
 With just 150 permanent residents, many of the local businesses are family run and owned.

 Madonna Di Campiglio, Italy

 WHY GO?
 Sophisticated charm | Spectacular mountain scenery | Snow-sure | Excellent cuisine

-Guests to this sophisticated mountain resort will be living la dolce vita with its high altitude snowy conditions, world-class facilities, stylish hotels and chalets, superb dining, chic boutiques and fine Italian service.
+Guests to this sophisticated mountain resort will be living la dolce vita with its high altitude snowy conditions and world-class facilities.
 Whilst the snow-sure uncrowded slopes are best suited to leisurely intermediates, there’s plenty to do for all abilities across 150km of immaculately groomed pistes, which connect to nearby Pinzolo and Folgarida-Marilleva.
 Advanced skiers will also enjoy the challenging black runs and there are plenty of off-piste areas.
 The traffic free resort centre is situated in a picturesque wooded valley surrounded by the magnificent peaks of the Dolomites.
 Madonna Di Campiglio is one of our favourite alternative ski destinations.